English for Speakers of Other Languages

-At Russley School we value our cultural diversity and encourage ESOL students to become literate in their home language and in English language.
+At Te Parito Kōwhai Russley School we value our cultural diversity and encourage English Language Learners (ELLs) learners to become literate in their home language and in English language.

-The ESOL programme is led by Deputy Principal, Mrs Pam Stretch, who sets high quality programmes that are facilitated by Mrs Lois Hughey ESOL Registered Teacher and Miriam McCreanor experienced tutor.
+The ESOL programme is a high quality programme that is facilitated by registered teachers Mrs Fiona De Wit, and Panny Tien.
 Students who are supported in the ESOL programme come from a number of countries and cultures.
-Not all ESOL students are born overseas.
-Some are New Zealand born but their home language may not be English.
+Not all English Language Learners are born overseas: some are New Zealand born but their home language may not be English.

 Research indicates that the most effective type of learning support to enhance student achievement is provided when students remain in their own classroom (Quality Teaching for Diverse Students in Schooling: Best Evidence Synthesis, Adrienne Alton Lee, 2003).

-The Russley ESOL programme consists of the following :
+The Te Parito Kōwhai Russley ESOL programme consists of the following :

-- Teacher aide support within the classroom for reading, writing, speaking, listening.
+- Support within the classroom for reading, writing, speaking, listening.

 - An afternoon ESOL programme runs throughout the year that supports the units of work covered in the classroom.
-Students attend an extra lesson per week that supports their language development in speaking, listening, reading and writing.
+Students attend an extra lesson per week that supports their language development in speaking, and listening.

 - Extra targeted teaching is provided for students who have been identified as having a specific learning need.

-- Foreign Fee paying or International students will also attend ESOL lessons.
+- International Student Learners may also attend ESOL lessons.

 Assessment and the English Language Learning Progressions (ELLP)

-As well as classroom assessment tools, teachers use the ELLP's to assess where ESOL students sit in relation to the New Zealand Curriculum levels.
-These progressions provide information on progress and achievement that have been specifically designed for ESOL students.
+As well as classroom assessment tools, teachers use the English Language Learning Progressions (ELLPs) to assess where ELL students sit in relation to the New Zealand Curriculum levels.
+These progressions provide information on progress and achievement that have been specifically designed for ELL students.

 Curriculum Levels Explained